-My newest addition to Fred Bock’s Worship Bridges series is a Nocturne on Lord, I Need You, a popular worship song by Christy Nockels, Daniel Carson, Jesse Reeves, Kristian Stanfill, and Matt Maher.
+Timothy Shaw’s newest addition to Fred Bock’s Worship Bridges series is a Nocturne on Lord, I Need You, a popular worship song by Christy Nockels, Daniel Carson, Jesse Reeves, Kristian Stanfill, and Matt Maher.
 The piece is described as “a dignified prelude, a closing postlude, a moving offertory piece or a tender concert selection.”
-I am pleased to be contributing to this series, which “endeavors to unify…church families by creating a series of resources for church musicians that merge the greatest songs and melodies of today with the traditional forms and styles that have endured for centuries.
+The Worship Bridges series “endeavors to unify…church families by creating a series of resources for church musicians that merge the greatest songs and melodies of today with the traditional forms and styles that have endured for centuries.
 The goal is nothing less than to enable music to once again be a source of unity for the Church, not a tool for divisiveness or separation.”

 In an article that appeared online in The Atlantic (March 28, 2012), Karen Loew notes the only time most Americans sing communally is during a baseball game’s seventh-inning stretch when the crowd stands and sings “Take Me Out to the Ballgame.”
 (Red Sox fans, of course, have the added privilege of singing Neil Diamond’s “Sweet Caroline” during games at Fenway Park.)
 People sang together in the past, but communal singing has virtually disappeared from today’s society.
 Americans do not sing together in public, yet when they go to church they are expected to join in the singing of hymns, responses, and other songs.
 What a peculiar, old-fashioned thing to do!
 While Loew acknowledges certain types of music-making continue to thrive in America (“Folks sing in religious settings as much as ever”), it is worth considering: exactly why do Christians engage in the counter-cultural practice of group singing during their worship services?